 An innovative and sensitive pathway based around a diagnostic test to help GPs make the difficult discrimination between irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) has been developed.
-Using guidelines from a pilot programme in York, we have implemented the pathway in nine Clinical Commissioning Groups (CCGs) and plan to implement the guidelines in eight more with the aim of influencing future NICE guidance.
+Using guidelines from a pilot programme in York, we have implemented the pathway in nine Clinical Commissioning Groups (CCGs) and plan to implement the guidelines in five more with the aim of influencing future NICE guidance.

 Lower gastrointestinal symptoms are very common.
 They are challenging both for patients and GPs because different diseases can cause them.
 Irritable bowel syndrome (IBS) affects 10-20 per cent of the population, half of whom will consult their GP with 79,000 new cases diagnosed each year.
 Inflammatory bowel disease (IBD) occurs much less commonly, being seen 3 per cent of the time.